Year 1

 Maths

-In maths this term we will be revisiting and consolidating numbers to 10 and begin to move onto learning numbers to 20.
-This number work will include solving addition and subtraction using part whole models and bar modelling methods and have lots of practise counting forwards and backwards to 20 using a number line.
-In Spring 2, we will be increasing your child’s knowledge of number by counting to 50.
-We will also be focussing on measure using mass and volume.
-Your child will continue to complete ‘Rapid Recall’ three times a week, to help them become more fluent with these key number skills.
+In maths this term we will be revisiting and consolidating all of the number work we have done throughout reception and beginning to move onto year 1 number work.
+This will include addition and subtraction within 10, naming 2D and 3D shapes and measuring the height and length of objects using standard and non-standard units of measurement.
+Your child will start ‘Rapid Recall’ twice a week, to help them become fluent with these key number skills.
 Please encourage your child to finish these off at home, to help them reach the next stage.

 Topic

-Our topics this term will be ‘Moon Zoom’ and ‘Paws, Claws and Whiskers’.
-In the first half term we will be learning about the Moon Landing in 1969.
-We will also be learning about a famous important individual called ‘Neil Armstrong’ and what his job as an astronaut involved.
+Our topics this term will be ‘Superheroes’ and ‘Splendid Skies’.
+In the first half term we will be learning about our five senses; touch, smell, hearing, sight and taste.
+We will also be learning about a famous and important individual called ‘Florence Nightingale’ and the impact she had the changing of hospitals.

 Safeguarding (This section will tell you what we are teaching children about lifestyle choices)